-- Representing South32 Investments in ICSID arbitration against Colombia under the United Kingdom-Colombia BIT, in connection with measures taken by various administrative and judicial entities in Colombia that affected the claimant’s investments in a major nickel-mining project.
+- Represented South32 Investments in an arbitration against Colombia under ICSID Arbitration Rules and the United Kingdom-Colombia BIT, in connection with measures that affected the claimant’s investments in a mining project.

-- Represented Latin American Regional Aviation Holding in an ICSID arbitration against Uruguay under the Panama-Uruguay BIT and arising out of measures taken by Uruguay that affected the claimant’s investment in a local airline.
+- Represented Latin American Regional Aviation Holding in an arbitration against Uruguay under ICSID Arbitration Rules and the Panama-Uruguay BIT in connection with measures that affected the claimant’s investment in a local airline.

 Michael Diaz; Gary Davidson

 ‘The Diaz Reus international arbitration team’s main differentiator is that is truly international, hosting qualified lawyers from all over Latin America, Spain, etc, and at the same time understanding very well the pitfalls of international arbitration with seats in the USA.’

 ‘The approach to fees including contingencies and ABAs (alternative billing arrangements) is quite innovative.
 Marta Colomar, Gary Davidson and -not least- Michael Diaz and Javier Coronado are extremely responsive and proactive and it is a pleasure work with them.’

 American Veteran Enterprise Team